ywng/cloud-mig-container-approach/README.md

 # tomcatdocker
-A custom build for to install Fortress-WEB and Fortress-REST on Docker - Be sure to edit fortress.properties!
+A custom build docker image for tomcat server to install fortress-web and fortress-rest.
+Be sure to edit fortress.properties!
+You can either pre-build the fortress-web and fortress-rest and place the generated .war files here.
+Or, you can later just build and tomcat:deploy